About Diabetes in Pregnancy

 Gestational Diabetes

 The placenta frees a substance that blocks insulin function, resulting in insulin resistance.
-To overcome this resistance, pregnant woman need up to 3 times more insulin than normal.
+To overcome this resistance, pregnant woman need up to three times more insulin than normal.
 Gestational diabetes starts when an organ called the pancreas cannot produce enough insulin needed during pregnancy.
 Without enough insulin, sugar that is in the blood cannot be converted into energy.
-The sugar level accumulates in the blood and produces hyperglycemia (high sugar levels ).
-Gestational diabetes affects 5-10 % of all pregnancies, but is more frequent in women with the following risk factors:
+The sugar level accumulates in the blood and produces hyperglycemia (high sugar levels).
+Gestational diabetes affects 5-10% of all pregnancies, but is more frequent in women with the following risk factors:

 • History of large baby